vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-setup-guide.md

 4. Add MQTT configuration to your resources to start publishing messages.

 > [!NOTE]
-> Attraccess will maintain a persistent connection to your MQTT broker.
+> FabAccess will maintain a persistent connection to your MQTT broker.
 If the connection is lost, it will automatically attempt to reconnect using an exponential backoff strategy.